Last updated: October 04, 2024

 Here’s an example: If you have a $90,000 HELOC, you can borrow up to that amount.
 If you only use $25,000 of the line of credit, you may only need to pay interest on that $25,000 during the draw period, not the $90,000 maximum value of the line.
 Once the draw period is over, you will make monthly payments on interest and principal of the amount you withdrew.

 Looking for an alternative to a HELOC?
-Discover Home Loans offers low, fixed rates on home equity loans with terms of 10, 15, 20, or 30 years and $0 costs due at closing.
+Discover Home Loans offers low, fixed rates on home equity loans with $0 costs due at closing.

-Your lender will provide you with options for accessing your funds.
+Your lender may provide you with options for accessing your funds.
 Most allow you to withdraw cash by online bank transfer or a HELOC account card (like an ATM card).

 If you get an account card, you can use it just like you would use a debit card to make purchases or withdraw cash at an ATM.
 Usually you'll have a checkbook that goes along with the account.

 Something to keep in mind is that there may be minimum draw requirements and fees.
-Your lender may also require an initial draw amount — and according to Cook: “Many HELOCs charge a maintenance or annual fee regardless of whether you’re actively using a line of credit.”
+Your lender may also require an initial draw amount.

 Preparing for the end of the HELOC draw period

 When the draw period ends, the agreement continues in another form, called a repayment period.
-In this next phase you’ll need to pay back both the principal and interest.
+Typically, in this next phase you’ll need to pay back both the principal and interest.
 This can increase your monthly payments significantly and catch you off guard if you’re not prepared for it.

-When rates are expected to lower, the variable rate on HELOCs will cause your payment obligations to lower, but they will also increase if the prime rate goes up.
+When rates are expected to lower, the variable rate on HELOCs may cause your payment obligations to lower, but they may also increase if the prime rate goes up.

 Here’s an example: If your lender offers you a 30-year HELOC with a 10-year draw period, you may pay interest only on the balance owed during the first 10 years of the draw period, then you’ll owe interest and principal for the remaining 20 years of the 30-year term.

-Understanding your options and obligations with a HELOC is an important step to getting on a solid financial footing.
+Understanding your options and obligations with a HELOC may be an important step to getting on a solid financial footing.
 Be sure to calculate what you may owe before your draw period ends, so you’re not stretched financially.

 After review, if a HELOC doesn’t seem right for you, there are alternatives, like a home equity loan (HEL).
-HELs have a number of benefits compared to a HELOC, including a fixed rate and no annual fees.
-And unlike a HELOC, a home equity loan will provide loan proceeds as a lump sum.
+HELs have a number of benefits compared to a HELOC, including no annual fees.

 Learn More: Home equity loan vs Home equity line of credit (HELOC)